ember-learn/cli-guides/guides/basic-use/using-addons.md

 }
 ```

-Although this example is for a Service class, the same basic mechanism can be used for anything else
+Although this example is for a Service class, the same idea can be used for anything else
 in the app directory!

 ### Who creates addons?